-Kumashiro seems to define common sense as the normative customs and beliefs that are built by collective societal knowledge of what we see repeating in our day-to-day lives.
+Commonsense, as defined by Kumashiro, is an accumulation of the normative customs and beliefs that are built by collective societal knowledge of what we see repeating in our day-to-day lives.
+They help us to make sense of and feel one with the world around us.
 Such as how “My neighbors taught me much about the facets of life in the [Nepali] village that many of them seemed to take for granted as ‘common sense’ or what everyone should know.”
-These ‘common sense’ facets included things the purpose of the Well-water at various times of day, or how they prepared their two meals each day.
-In the schools, it was seen as common sense to listen and speak when spoken too, to divide the class by gender, and to study only in ways that they felt would prepare them for the tests.
+These ‘common sense’ facets included things like the purpose of the well water at various times of day, or how they prepared their two meals each day.
+In the schools, it was seen as common sense to listen and speak only when spoken too, to divide the class by gender, and to study only in ways that they felt would prepare them for the tests to the extent that they felt any other method of teaching would jeopardize their chances of success.

 We have talked a lot about teaching as a profession.
 Education does not fit perfectly into the parameters of a usual profession, but it does have a hierarchy.
 This hierarchy is responsible for keeping the whole system accountable.
 This is important for education because the profession is under constant scrutiny.
 Within this system, I would like to talk a bit about the role of the administrator.
 An administrator is a principal, superintendent, board member, etc. who work more on the legal side of things.
 They deal with things like hiring, contracts, salary, working conditions, and firing of teachers.